cryinkfly/openSUSE-Baldur/README.md

       <li><a href="https://github.com/cryinkfly/openSUSE-MicroOS#33-what-are-the-design-goals-of-this-version-of-opensuse-microos-desktop">3.3 What are the design goals of this version of openSUSE MicroOS Desktop?</a></li>
       <li><a href="https://github.com/cryinkfly/openSUSE-MicroOS#34-how-can-i-download-and-install-this">3.4 How can I download and Install this?</a></li>
       <li><a href="https://github.com/cryinkfly/openSUSE-MicroOS#35-what-special-features-are-there">3.5 What special features are there?</a></li>
-      <li><a href="https://github.com/cryinkfly/openSUSE-MicroOS#36-how-can-i-change-the-system-to-another-language">3.6 How can I change the system to another language?</a></li>
+      <li><a href="https://github.com/cryinkfly/openSUSE-MicroOS#36-how-can-i-change-the-language-for-the-system-or-user-to-another-language">3.6 How can I change the language for the system or user to another language?</a></li>
     </ul><br>
   <li><a href="https://github.com/cryinkfly/openSUSE-MicroOS#4-additional-information--links">4.
 Additional information & links</a></li>
 </ul>